The Battle of Thermopylae: How 300 Spartans stood against the massive Persian army

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.

-When word of the oncoming army reached Greece, the first move was for around 8,000 hoplites (including 300 Spartans and 2000 helots from the Peloponnese, 700 Thespians, 400 Thebans, and 1000 Phocians) to take up position at the Vale of Tempē near Mt.
-Olympus to engage with the invaders.
+When word of the oncoming army reached Greece, the first move was for around 8,000 hoplites to take up position at the Vale of Tempē near Mt Olympus, where they hoped to engage with the invaders.

-However, when it became apparent that the invading Persian force was significantly larger than the combined Greek forces, they retreated southward to find a better location for the battle.
+However, when it became apparent that the approaching Persian force was significantly larger than the combined Greek forces, they retreated southward to find a better location for the battle.

-Leonidas chose to make his stand at Thermopylae.
-Thermopylae was a strategic location, because the Persians had to travel along a road through this region in order to get to Athens.
+Eventually, Leonidas chose to make his stand at a place called Thermopylae.
+It was a strategically beneficial location, because the Persians had to travel along a road through this region in order to get to Athens.

-The limited space would allow the Greeks to nullify the Persian numerical advantage and their cavalry.
+This limited space would allow the Greeks to nullify the Persian numerical advantage and especially their cavalry.

 Also, the Greeks repaired an old wall halfway along the pass that would further obstruct the Persian army's ability to advance along the road.

-This would simply slow the Persian advance in order to give the Greek cities in the south time to evacuate to safety.
+Even at this planning stage, Leonidas appears to have not expected a Greek victory against the Persians but may have simply hoped to slow their advance in order to give the Greek cities in the south time to evacuate to safety.

-The Spartans only had 300 hoplites because they knew that the fight would be end in defeat and only wanted soldiers who had living sons who could replace them after their deaths.
+This may be due to the fact that they already knew the fight would be end in defeat and only wanted soldiers who had living sons who could replace them after their deaths.

 The Greek cities also sent a fleet of ships to the coast of Artemesium on Euboea's northern coast, 40 nautical miles from Thermopylae.